-This is because bitcoin is both a digital value and it’s a network that can store and transfer the bits of digital value.
-Value and usage of the value is simply one unified system in the case of bitcoin.
+This is because Bitcoin is both a digital value and it’s a network that can store and transfer bits of digital value.
+Value and usage of the value are simply one unified system in the case of bitcoin.

 Who Created Bitcoin & Why?